Reason.fm Logo

 The attention economy sells impressions.
 Podcasts trade in time.
 Real time.

 Consider this: many podcasts still run 35–50 minutes per episode.
 For shows with loyal audiences, completion rates often reach 70% or more, sometimes higher.
-That’s not a vanity stat.
+According to Podtrac and Megaphone benchmark data (2024), the median listen-through rate for podcast episodes sits between 60% and 80%, depending on episode length.
+For episodes under 30 minutes, it regularly exceeds 80%.
+That's not a vanity stat.
 It signals deliberate, sustained attention.

 Compare it to short-form video.
 Yes, reach explodes.
 Time does not.
 View duration drops fast, often under 10 seconds.
+According to Comscore (2024), the average online video ad is watched for just 5.5 seconds before being skipped.
 You scroll.
 You forget.
 You move on.

 Here's what I mean: attention that fragments doesn't compound.
 Attention that stays does.